Laplace hyperfunctions via \v{C}ech-Dolbeault cohomology: Laplace transformation for hyperfunctions

 for some $\delta > 0$.
 Furthermore, $D$ is properly contained in an half space of $\rcE$ with direction $\dfrac{1}{\sqrt{n}}(1,1,\cdots,1)$. \item $a = R(1,1,\dots,1)$, where $R > 0$ is sufficiently large so that the integrals converge. \end{enumerate} Note that the orientation of $D$ is the same as the one of $E$, and that of $\partial D$ is determined so that the outward-pointing normal vector of $\partial D$ followed by a positive frame of $\partial D$ form a positive frame of $E$.

-Then it is easy to check that $h_u(z)$ remains unchanged when we take another $D$ and representative $\tau$ of $u$ if the integral converges for this $a$.
-Hence, by deforming $D$ suitably (here keep $D$ unchanged near $E_\infty$, and hence, we do not need to change $a$ in this deformation), we find that $h_u(z)$ belongs to $\hexpo(\Omega)$, where
+Then it is easy to check that $h_\tau(z)$ remains unchanged when we take another $D$ and representative $\tau$ of $u$ if the integral converges for the same $a$.
+Hence, by deforming $D$ suitably (here keep $D$ unchanged near $K \cap E_\infty$, and hence, we do not need to change $a$ in this deformation), we find that $h_\tau(z)$ belongs to $\hexpo(\Omega)$, where

-For $\alpha \in \Lambda_{**}^{n+1}$, set $\Omega_\alpha := M \hat{\times} \sqrt{-1}\Gamma_\alpha \subset \rcE$.
+For $\alpha \in \Lambda_{**}^{n+1}$, set $\Omega_\alpha := M \widehat{\times} \sqrt{-1}\Gamma_\alpha \subset \rcE$.
 Note that we have

 Now we define the inverse $b^\dagger_K$ of $b_K$ by

 where $\operatorname{sgn}(\alpha) = \epsilon_0 \epsilon_1 \cdots \epsilon_{n-1}$ for $\alpha = ((0,\epsilon_0),(1,\epsilon_1), \cdots, (n-1,\epsilon_{n-1}),n) \in \Lambda_{**}^{n+1}$. \begin{lem} $b_K^{\dagger}$ is independent of the choices of $a = R(1,\dots,1)$ if $R > 0$ is sufficiently large. \end{lem} \begin{proof} Let $a' = (R', R,\dots,R)$ with $R' > R$.
 It is enough to show that $b_K^{\dagger}(u)$ gives the same result for both the $a$ and $a'$ because a general case is obtained by the repetition of application of this result.
 Clearly we have